binhuiyun/eCommerce-React/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Home Page**: Showcases charts for key metrics and latest properites.

 👉 **Product Display Page**: Allow users to search for products based on product title and sort by price combined with pagination.